The Quick and the Dead (1995 film): Critical reception

-The Quick and the Dead received mixed reviews from film critics.
-Based on 40 reviews, Rotten Tomatoes gives the film a score of 58%, with an average rating of 6.01/10.
-The site's consensus states "The Quick and the Dead isn't quite the draw that its intriguing premise and pedigree suggest, but fans of nontraditional Westerns should have some rootin' tootin' fun."
-Metacritic calculated an average score of 49/100, based on 21 reviews.
+The Quick and the Dead received mixed reviews from critics.
+On Rotten Tomatoes, the film holds an approval rating of 62% based on 50 reviews, with an average rating of 6.10/10.
+The site's consensus states, "The Quick and the Dead isn't quite the draw that its intriguing premise and pedigree suggest, but fans of nontraditional Westerns should have some rootin', tootin' fun."
+Metacritic assigned the film a weighted average score of 49 out of 100, based on 21 reviews, indicating "mixed or average reviews".

 Janet Maslin of The New York Times praised Stone's performance and Raimi's directing.
 "Stone's presence nicely underscores the genre-bending tactics of Raimi, the cult filmmaker now doing his best to reinvent the B movie in a spirit of self-referential glee."
-Roger Ebert of the Chicago Sun-Times criticized the film for being overtly cliché, but praised Raimi's direction and Dante Spinotti's cinematography.
-Critic and Raimi biographer Bill Warren wrote that the film "is a very conscious (though not self-conscious) attempt to recreate some of the themes, style and appeal of Sergio Leone's majestically operatic Spaghetti Westerns of the 1960s, especially the Man with No Name trilogy that starred Clint Eastwood.
-It's brisker, more romantic and somehow more American than Leone's movies."
+Roger Ebert of the Chicago Sun-Times criticized the film for being overtly clichéd, but praised Raimi's direction and Dante Spinotti's cinematography.
+Critic and Raimi biographer Bill Warren wrote that the film "is a very conscious (though not self-conscious) attempt to recreate some of the themes, style, and appeal of Sergio Leone's majestically operatic spaghetti Westerns of the 1960s, especially the Man with No Name trilogy that starred Clint Eastwood.
+It's brisker, more romantic, and somehow more American than Leone's movies."

-Jonathan Rosenbaum of the Chicago Reader observed that "Raimi tries to do a Sergio Leone, and though The Quick and the Dead is highly enjoyable in spots, it doesn't come across as very convincing, perhaps because nothing can turn Sharon Stone into Charles Bronson."
-Peter Travers of Rolling Stone felt that "The Quick and the Dead plays like a crazed compilation of highlights from famous westerns.
-Raimi finds the right look but misses the heartbeat.
-You leave the film dazed instead of dazzled, as if an expert marksman had drawn his gun only to shoot himself in the foot."
+Jonathan Rosenbaum of the Chicago Reader observed, "Raimi tries to do a Sergio Leone, and though The Quick and the Dead is highly enjoyable in spots, it doesn't come across as very convincing, perhaps because nothing can turn Sharon Stone into Charles Bronson."
+Peter Travers of Rolling Stone felt that "The Quick and the Dead plays like a crazed compilation of highlights from famous Westerns.
+Raimi finds the right look, but misses the heartbeat.
+You leave the film dazed instead of dazzled, as if an expert marksman had drawn his gun, only to shoot himself in the foot."